hyper07/AI_Hackathon/README.md

 ## Project Overview

-This application enables users to upload wound images and receive automated wound type predictions using a trained deep learning model.
+This application was created as part of the **VOXEL51 & MongoDB AI Hackathon**.
+It enables users to upload wound images and receive automated wound type predictions using a trained deep learning model.
 The system stores image embeddings in MongoDB and utilizes **vector search** to efficiently retrieve the most similar cases, supporting explainable AI in medical diagnostics.

 **Key Features:**
 - **Wound Image Classification:** Predicts wound types from uploaded images using a trained neural network.